jamasoftware-ps/Community-Reports/Test Plan - Test Cycle Report/README.md

 ## Running the Report
 1. Go to the Project section of Jama
-1. Click Reports
+2. Select a Test Plan in its Overview Tab, a Test Plan in its Test Runs tab for the Test Cycle, or Basline
+3. Click the export drop down and select Office Template
-1. Select the report name you specified when installing the report.
+4. Select the report name you've specfied when uploading the report in the admin section
-1 Select a test plan (the test plans in the list will be all of those  associated with the current project)
-1. Click Run Report
+5. If the export is on a baseline be sure to check the box stating that it's a baselin
+6. Run the report